dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/oracle-setup.md

   export LD_LIBRARY_PATH=/opt/oracle/instantclient_21_6:$LD_LIBRARY_PATH
   ```

-5. if you use optional Oracle configuration files such as tnsnames.ora, sqlnet.ora, or oraaccess.xml with Instant Client, then put the files in an accessible directory and set the environment variable TNS_ADMIN to that directory name.
+5. If you use optional Oracle configuration files such as tnsnames.ora, sqlnet.ora, or oraaccess.xml with Instant Client, then put the files in an accessible directory and set the environment variable TNS_ADMIN to that directory name.

   ```bash
   export TNS_ADMIN=/opt/oracle/your_config_dir